ABOUT US

 OUR PEOPLE

-Our Steering Committee (SC), Advisory Council (AC) and General Meeting of Partners (GMP) work closely with CPF’s core team and, together, have made CPF what it is today.
+Our Steering Committee (SC), Advisory Council (AC) and General Meeting of Partners (GMP) work closely with our team and, together, have made CPF what it is today.

 The SC members have co-funded the initial budget and keep contributing to our cause in significant ways, including co-funding key operational costs, leveraging personal networks to support our charity in achieving strategic goals and carefully selecting the grants that we fund.